OpenSecuritySummit/oss-website/content/sessions/2021/mini-summits/May/Governance/What-to-do-in-preparation-for-a-Threat-Model.md

 ## About this session

-Petra and Abbas are going to be presenting the latest version of the Graph-based Risk Framework
+Petra and Abbas are going to be presenting the guidance provided to developers before threat modeling sessions